kaiomagalhaes/blog/en/docker.md

 -e MYAPP_DATABASE_PASSWORD=postgres \
 -e MYAPP_DATABASE_USER=postgres \
 ```

+To create the database run: `rake db:create && rake db:migrate` inside your machine.

+To run the application: `rails s -p 3000 -b `hostname -i`

+Now you can access your application in the address: `localhost:3000`

 It is simple as that.
 Now when you format your computer, work with a teammate, or switch from project to project, you only need to fire up a container.
 You don't need to install all the dependencies of your 20 projects to your host machine.
 All of the environment is contained in the container.